-The US is the world’s largest health and wellness market, with 38,477 clubs, and an annual growth rate of 3.6%.
-Industry revenue is growing at a slightly higher rate of 6.1% and is currently estimated at $30 billion.
+The US is the world’s largest health and wellness market, with 31,028 clubs.
+This is 10,000 less than three years ago, which equates to an annual growth rate of -9% (it was +4.5% pre-Covid).
+Industry revenue is rebounding and is currently estimated at $10.7 billion.

-Over 55.3 million Americans belonged to at least one health club, many of whom hold memberships to both ‘traditional’ and ’boutique’ facilities.
-Visits to health clubs, gyms, and studios have surpassed 5 billion.
-This equates to an average of 90 visits per person.
+Over 64.2 million Americans belonged to at least one health club, many holding memberships to both ‘traditional’ and ’boutique’ facilities.
+Visits to health clubs, gyms, and studios have surpassed 6 billion.
+This is an average of 94 visits per person.

-Although the fitness industry has a reputation for high turnover of members, the average retention rate is 72.4%.
+Although the gym industry has a reputation for a high turnover of members, the average retention rate is 72.4%.

 Biggest Club Operators